Windows 10 version 1511 and Kaspersky version 10.2.x not updating

 Version 1703 or newer should be displayed.
 As of August 2018, it should be at version 1803 or higher.
 If your computer is stuck at Windows version 1511 you will need to run and confirm installation of the 2017 Kaspersky Fix and then run Windows Updates to get your computer up to date.

-This is a fairly lengthy process so a laptop should be plugged in and the user should have at least an hour to get through the majority of this process.
+This is a fairly lengthy process so a laptop should be plugged in and you should have at least an hour to get through the majority of this process.

 Running and confirming installation of the 2017 Kaspersky Fix

-Click “Updates available” text at the bottom of the window.
-(This might not show immediately after running the Kaserpsky fix, sometimes it takes 20 minutes or longer before the update appears)
+6. Click “Updates available” text at the bottom of the window.
+(This might not show immediately after running the Kaserpsky fix, sometimes it takes 20 minutes or longer before the update appears).

 Other options to try if Windows still won't update past 1511 even though Kaspersky is at version 11 or above